Siemens-Healthineers/K2s/addons/monitoring/README.md

 The monitoring addon can be integrated with either the ingress-nginx addon or the traefik addon so that it can be exposed outside the cluster.

-Example, the monitoring addon can be enabled along with traefik addon using the following command:
+For example, the monitoring addon can be enabled along with traefik addon using the following command:
 ```
 k2s addons enable monitoring --ingress traefik
 ```